Ben-Kandel/WF-Stats/README.md

 ## **The Goal**
 [Warsow](https://warsow.net/) is an open-source arena FPS, first released in 2005 as an alpha version.

-I will not describe the game here (that information is available on the wbesite), but I will say that movement and aim are the key to success.
+I will not describe the game here (that information is available on the website), but I will say that it is easily the fastest, hardest, most competitive, and most rewarding game I have ever played.

 Player statistics are displayed in-game on the scoreboard, but are not available anywhere else.
 For other arena FPS games, websites like [qlstats.net](https://qlstats.net/) exist.
 However, there is nothing like this for Warsow.